Electric field reconstruction with three polarizations for the radio detection of ultra-high energy particles: Electric field reconstruction

 \subsection{Matrix inversion method}

-When the SNR is large enough in all the traces in the full frequency band, and given the signal’s arrival direction, two orthogonal horizontal polarizations are sufficient to give a good reconstruction of the electric field.
-This has been implemented in most radio experiments \cite{abreu2012antennas, schellart2013detecting}.
-The electric field can be reconstructed by inverting Equation \ref{eq:v_matrix_simp} using any two voltage polarizations, expressed as $\vec{\mathcal{E}}=\vec{\mathcal{H}}^{-1} \mathcal{V}$.
+When the SNR is sufficiently high across all traces within the operational bandwidth, and the arrival direction is known, two orthogonal horizontal polarizations can achieve accurate electric field reconstruction.
+This methodology has so far been implemented in most radio detection experiments \cite{abreu2012antennas, schellart2013detecting}.
+The electric field is reconstructed by inverting Equation \ref{eq:v_matrix_simp} using any two voltage polarizations, expressed as $\vec{\mathcal{E}}=\vec{\mathcal{H}}^{-1} \mathcal{V}$.
 In this approach, noise is considered to be small enough to assume that $\mathcal{V}_{\mathrm{oc}}(f)$ is equal to $\mathcal{V}(f)$.

-In the absence of noise, this method yields an exact solution for the electric field.
-With the inclusion of an additional polarization, the electric field can be reconstructed in three different combinations, as demonstrated first in LOPES 3D.
-Since different polarizations are sensitive to varying incident angles, LOPES 3D employed a strategy of weighting the reconstructed electric field based on the zenith angle \cite{huber2022lopes}.
+Under noise-free conditions, this method exactly reconstructs the electric field.
+By incorporating the third polarization, the electric field can also be reconstructed, as first demonstrated in the LOPES-3D experiment \cite{huber2022lopes}.